 These three have all been residents of the Spring Garden Music House in Philadelphia, Zach presently.
 Jack and Evan have been playing for over ten years, most recently in Wrest, with percussionist Ben Bennett.
 Zach and Jack started playing in the June of 2014, an intense engagement since then, the most regular musical activity for both of them, releasing Meet and Greet on the Spring Garden Music label.
 Their Nov.
 2015 tour took them through the midwest and southeast.

 The tour with Evan in Sept.-Oct.
 2016 took them to Johnson City TN, Roanoke VA, Atlanta, Chattanooga, Birmingham, Tuscaloosa, Nashville, Evansville IN, St. Louis, Springfield IL, Bloomington IN, Lafayette IN, Cincinnati, Athens OH, and Columbus.
-Another tour is in the making for April 2017.
+In April 2017 they were in Pittsburgh, Athens, Akron, Cleveland, Bowling Green OH, Detroit, Muskegon MI, Chicago, Lincoln NE, Lawrence KS, Kansas City KS, Louisville, and Lexington KY.

 Their full performance in Johnson City TN in Sept.
 2016 has been released on a CD "You Haven't Heard This" together with Jack Wright solos and available free with orders for Wright's new book, The Free Musics